Moreno Valley Workers' Compensation Attorney

 - Death Benefits—If your spouse died due to a work injury, you could pursue death benefits to help make up for the loss of income you and your children face without your spouse.
 The amount of this award is based on the number of dependents involved and begins distributions beginning one year after the date of death.

-Do You Need a Lawyer for Workers Comp Settlement?
+Do You Need Help From a Law Firm for a Workers Comp Settlement?

 While retaining the services of a lawyer is not necessary for a workers’ compensation settlement, it is the most effective way to pursue claim approval and ensure you obtain the maximum award amount.
 A Moreno Valley workers’ compensation attorney will inform you of your rights, explain the claims process, gather evidence to support your claim, and make sure you complete every step accurately and within the statute of limitations.